Ruth2014/bio2092/01_Genome_data_on_the_WWW/README.md

 ![](./media/image6.png)

-Notice that for the query you can paste-in either the actual DNA sequence or just the accession number.
+Notice that for the query you can insert either the actual DNA sequence or just the accession number.
 When you are ready, hit the “BLAST” button and wait for the results.
-By the way, if your patience is limited, you might wish to search against the Swiss-Prot (Boeckmann *et al.*, 2003) database rather than the nr (NCBI Resource Coordinators, 2018) database because searching this smaller database will be a bit quicker than searching the much larger one.
+By the way, if your patience is limited, you might wish to search against the [Swiss-Prot](https://www.ncbi.nlm.nih.gov/pubmed/8594581) database rather than the default database because searching this smaller database will be a bit quicker than searching the much larger one.
 On the other hand, searching against the smaller, less-comprehensive database might yield less information.
 So, you could try both simultaneously.

-In the example BLAST result below, we can see four regions of the DNA sequence that show clear homology with previously described proteins in the SwissProt database.
+In the example BLAST result below, we can see four regions of the DNA sequence that show clear [homology](https://www.ncbi.nlm.nih.gov/pubmed/3621342) with previously described proteins in the SwissProt database.
 Each of these regions is a candidate protein-coding gene.
 The chances are that these have not been studied, described or characterised previously.